LuisMiCa/IRsmallDecoder/README.md

 * NECx
 * Philips RC5 and RC5x (simultaneously)
 * Sony SIRC 12, 15 and 20bits (individually or simultaneously)
+* SAMSUNG old standard
+* SAMSUNG 32 bits (16 of which are for error detection)

 ## Supported Boards
 Because no hardware specific instructions are used, it probably works on all Arduino boards (and possibly others, I'm not quite sure, I've only tested it thoroughly on an Arduino Uno and a Mega).
 If you have problems with this library on some board, please submit an issue here: https://github.com/LuisMiCa/IRSmallDecoder/issues  or [contact me](#contact-information).